 About the Author

-Ellen Waterston has published four poetry and three literary nonfiction titles, including, Walking the High Desert: Encounters with Rural America Along the Oregon Desert Trail and Hotel Domilocos.
-She serves on the faculty of OSU Cascades Low Residency MFA in Creative Writing, and is founder of the Writing Ranch, which conducts writing retreats, and the annual Waterston Desert Writing Prize, recently adopted as a program of the High Desert Museum.
+Ellen Waterston has published four poetry and four literary nonfiction titles, including, most recently, We Could Die Doing This: Dispatches on Ageing from Oregon’s Outback, Walking the High Desert: Encounters with Rural America Along the Oregon Desert Trail and Hotel Domilocos: Poems.
+Appointed as Oregon Poet Laureate in 2024, Ellen serves on the guest faculty of OSU Cascades Low Residency MFA in Creative Writing and is founder of the Writing Ranch, which conducts writing retreats and the annual Waterston Desert Writing Prize, recently adopted as a program of the High Desert Museum.
 She lives in central Oregon.

 Visit writingranch.com and highdesertmuseum.org